 Lawson, in cooperation with the Consumer Affairs Agency, the Ministry of Agriculture, Forestry and Fisheries, the Ministry of the Environment, and the Japan Franchise Association, is implementing the “Temae-Dori” (meaning “pick up at the front”) program, which encourages customers who plan to eat the products immediately after purchase to pick up the products displayed at the front of the shelf first.

 In November 2022, Lawson began the sale of salads with the top lid of the container switched from a plastic cover type to a peel-off type in some stores, and in May 2023, this change was extended to all stores nationwide (except for Okinawa Prefecture).
-By filling the container with a mixture of nitrogen and carbon dioxide gases and sealing it with a peel-off-type top lid, the growth of bacteria in the package is suppressed, enabling the product to be sold fresh for approximately one day longer than previously possible.
+For certain products, by filling the container with a mixture of nitrogen and carbon dioxide gases and sealing it with a peel-off-type top lid, the growth of bacteria in the package is suppressed, enabling the product to be sold fresh for approximately one day longer than previously possible.

 ■Initiatives at Distribution Centers